NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1b_sdr_weather_qa.md

 ## Read in the AOP SDR 2019 Dataset at SRER

 We will start at our ending point of the last tutorial.
-For this exercise we will only read data from 2021:
+For this exercise, we will read in data from SOAP collected in 2019:

 ```javascript
 // Filter image collection by date and site to pull out a single image